neatest/neat/README.md

 fs.unlinkSync(__filename);
 ```

-If you are running other programs or system-specific commands in your Neat configuration file, make sure to tell it in your Readme in a requirements section for example so as to not disappoint users of your template.
+If you are running other programs or system-specific commands in your Neat configuration file, make sure to tell it in your Readme in a requirements section for example so as to not disappoint other users of your template.

 ## 💚 Contributing